About the Detective Division

 The Internet Crimes Against Children Task Force program is a nationwide initiative started in 1998 under the U.S. Department of Justice Office of Juvenile Justice Delinquency Prevention.
 By 2007, every state in the union had a funded ICAC task force program.

 The ICAC program helps state and local law enforcement officials work together to educate the public, investigate cases and arrest those who use computers to prey upon and exploit children.
 ICAC also encourages law enforcement agencies to work with prosecutors on holding these criminals responsible for their actions.

 The Missoula Police Department is a member of the High Intensity Drug Trafficking Area (HIDTA) Task Force, comprised of other local, state, and federal law enforcement agencies.

 HIDTA works cooperatively with these other agencies in the investigation and enforcement of illegal narcotic drug laws.

 The Evidence and Identification Section of the Detective division collects, maintains, and disposes of evidence, and property, according to accepted protocols.

-Processing crime scenes, maintaining digital image evidence, preparing visual aids for court or department presentations, and performing fingerprinting services and handwriting analysis are also functions of the Evidence and Identification Section.
+Processing crime scenes, maintaining digital image evidence, preparing visual aids for court or department presentations, and performing fingerprinting services are also functions of the Evidence and Identification Section.